handsometunex123/custom-table/README.md

 Below are the @Output paramaters:
   1. changePage: This emits the chunk of data within the list that should be rendered on the page.

+# Notification Component
+ - Displays the user notification.
+For example, cases where there is an error from the API, the error is passed on via a subject to the component to be notify the user.
+The notification closes by default after the specified duration to seconds is reached.
+The notification component can also be closed by clicking on the cancel icon on the far top right of the component.

+# Loader Component.
+ - Displayed mainly when an API call is made to the backend service.
+It is triggered by the loader interceptor when the API request is started and closed when the api request is completed and response is returned.